hackebrot/turtle/README.md

 If you encounter any problems, please [file an issue][issues] along with a detailed description.

+## Contributing

+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

 ## License

 Distributed under the terms of the [MIT license][mit], turtle is free and